StuffyMonkey/Glume-pubescence-prediction-of-spikelets/README.md

 > **countours, hierarchy = cv2.findContours(thresh, cv.RETR_TREE, cv.CHAIN_APPROX_SIMPLE)**

 ### How to use this project
-There are weight of two models:
+There are weights of two models:
   - efficientnet_b2 (for segmentation)
   - efficientnet_b1 (for classification)